All Episodes

 So a lot of people are tuning in.

-I think you're gonna really enjoy it.
+I think you're going to really enjoy it.

 I've got my own YouTube platform.

-I've been up there for a while, so I think people uh they certainly know.
+I've been up there for a while.

-Uh you want to guess who the wise guy is?
+You want to guess who the wise guy is?

-It's it's probably you.
+It's probably you.

-And of course, I got Franzi's wine.
+And of course, I got Franz East Wine.

 If you come on July 22nd, you'll get a taste of my wine.

-You've never seen anything like this in the entire industry in the entire restaurant food industry.
+You've never seen anything like this in the entire industry, in the entire restaurant food industry.

 It's amazing what we've come across.